phoenixperry/Physical_Computing_Goldsmiths/week04/finalProject.md

 The project proposal is completed as a form (see link below) to be completed one of the project partners.
 You can specify the names of both team members on the form.

-ANSWER THE FOLLOWING QUESTIONS TO SUBMIT YOUR PROJECT PROPOSAL.

-NOMINATE ONE PROJECT PARTNER TO BE THE LEAD OF THE PROJECT.

-TO SUBMIT THE PROPOSAL ON BEHALF OF YOUR GROUP
+NOMINATE ONE PROJECT PARTNER TO BE THE LEAD OF THE PROJECT TO SUBMIT THE PROPOSAL ON BEHALF OF YOUR GROUP.
+There is a form here to fill out: